GTeru/aws_studies_obsidian/RDS/RDS Multi AZ (Disaster Recovery).md

-Creation of [[Relational Database Service (RDS)]] standy instances mainly for disaster recovery, this mechanism has the following attributes:
+Creation of [[RDS (Relational Database Service)]] standy instances mainly for disaster recovery, this mechanism has the following attributes:
 - Synchronous data replication from master instance to standy instance.
 - It also provides one unified DNS name, providing automatic app failover to standby instance
 - Increases availability
-- Failover in case of loss of [[Availability Zone (AZs)]], loss of network or storage failure
+- Failover in case of loss of [[AZ (Availability Zone)]], loss of network or storage failure
 - No manual intervention in apps
 - __Not used for scaling__
 - We can also use [[RDS Read Replicas]] as multi AZ